Shivamkanse2104/Infosys-milestone/README.md

 guys i am sorry for the late response but i think i wont be able to do my role i am having my mid term exams this week and today was the first exam.
 So i was hoping for any one of you gugys to complete my work for me. i am really sorry guys for the late info.

 and to be honest i dont even know what to do in my role. i am really sorry guys for this. i promise i will do it better the next time. please cover for me in this work this once

+This is Jahnavi.
+Shivam the project is done.
+Are you attending todays class?
+Sir said everyone needs to explain their part of the PPT.
+If you've taken permission to skip, let us know quickly so one of us can prepare your section.
+We just need to be sure before class starts.
+And Tejaswi in slide-1 heading insted of 'Cross domain' it was typed 'Domain domain'.
+After 'query answering' next topic should be 'Domain linking' and then deployment i think.
+Please make those changes and remaining part is fine for me.